The School of Logic

 Some might think Classical Education is attractive, but impractical.
 But is this true?
 The pinnacle of our Logic curriculum is the study of logic itself.
-Our Logic curriculum equips students to recognize errors in arguments, both their own and others'.
+Our informal/inductive and formal/deductive curricula equip students to recognize errors in arguments, both their own and others'.
 It is a skill they take into the rest of their studies:

-into literature, where they explore authors' vision and narratives and develop their own coherent ideas;
+- into literature, where they explore authors' visions and narratives and develop their own stories and coherent ideas;

 Nothing could be more practical.